Harry V. Quadracci: Death

 Quadracci died at 66 years old at Pine Lake in Chenequa, Wisconsin.
 He suffered from an unknown medical incident which resulted in him drowning.

 Wisconsin probate case has his date of birth listed as January not June.

-A biography titled Ready, Fire, Aim by John Fennell provides an in-depth look at Quadracci’s life and legacy.
-Published in 2006, the book offers insights into his innovative approach to business and his impact on the printing industry.
+Memorial

+In his memorial Quad/Graphics donated 1 million dollars to Waukesha County Technical College and named a newer area of the school the Harry V. Quadracci Printing and Graphics Center.

+The $1 million gift came from Quad/Graphics clients, friends, vendors, and employees who donated to the Harry V. Quadracci Memorial Fund.
+The contributions totalled $500,000, and then were matched by Quad/Graphics' Windhover Foundation for a total gift of $1 million.